Info for Spaf's grad students

 I have become a fan of Grammarly.
 The free version is helpful, and the commercial version is quite good.
 You should consider it as an add-on to whatever you use to write.
 Speaking of what you use to write, Word, Pages, and similar programs have minimal built-in grammar and spelling checking that you should enable when you use them.

-Powerpoint presentations are not necessarily a good thing.
+PowerPoint presentations are not necessarily a good thing.
 See what the Gettysburg Address would have been like if Lincoln had used Powerpoint.

 Put together by Peter Norvig, VP at Google.